Zac Brown Band discography

-American country music band Zac Brown Band has released seven studio albums, two extended plays, two live albums, and twenty-nine singles.
+American country music band Zac Brown Band has released seven studio albums, three extended plays, three live albums, and thirty-six singles.
 Fourteen of those singles reached number one on either the US Billboard Hot Country Songs or Country Airplay chart, while one reached number one on the Billboard Mainstream Rock chart.

+Their first release was Home Grown, an independently-released demo album, in December 2005.
+It featured early versions of "Chicken Fried", "Whatever It Is", and "Junkyard", along with eight other songs never re-recorded or re-released by the band.

 In 2008, they released their debut single, "Chicken Fried".
 It became their first number-one single on the country singles charts and also became a top 20 hit on the Billboard Hot 100.
 Their major label debut album, The Foundation was released November 18, 2008.
 It featured four additional singles, including the number ones "Toes", "Highway 20 Ride", and "Free".

 In 2010, a duet with Alan Jackson was released as the lead-off single to their second album, You Get What You Give.
-The album's first four singles, "As She's Walking Away", "Colder Weather", "Knee Deep", and "Keep Me in Mind" all became Number One hits.
+The album's first four singles, "As She's Walking Away", "Colder Weather", "Knee Deep", and "Keep Me in Mind" all became number-one hits.

 Their third album, Uncaged, was released on July 10, 2012.
 It features the singles "The Wind", "Goodbye in Her Eyes", "Jump Right In", and "Sweet Annie".

 The band's second extended play, The Grohl Sessions, Vol. 1, was released on December 10, 2013, and features the single "All Alright", which was released on April 28, 2014.